-Here’s one way mindful parents can light a way
+Here’s one thing mindful parents can do to light a way

 I recently posted this article on Medium.com.
 If you are interested in mindful or Buddhist parenting, please check it out.